JPMorgan CEO Jamie Dimon recovering after emergency heart surgery

 At various times, Dimon has also mocked financial regulators, cursed during public appearances and joked about becoming U.S. president.
 During his time at the helm of JPMorgan, Dimon has turned the bank into a global behemoth, with leading positions in many key businesses, through crisis-era acquisitions as well as opportunistic market-share grabs.

 Industry analysts characterized Pinto and Smith as capable hands at the helm of JPMorgan, but noted that Dimon's health scare raised new questions about who will succeed him for the long term.
 He also battled throat cancer after a diagnosis in 2014 that sidelined him for several months.
-"The bottom line is that Mr. Dimon is often viewed as a steady hand for the banking industry during turbulent times (like we are in now)," KBW analyst Brian Kleinhanzl said in a note to clients, referring to recent market chaos and economic concerns stemming from the coronavirus outbreak.
-"Not having him at the helm of JPMorgan is a modest negative."
+“This will definitely get the board to step up their efforts to put in place a succession plan because it is not going to be easy to replace someone like Dimon," said a Hong Kong-based consultant who works with the bank.
+"They will have to cast their net very, very wide and will have to look both internally and externally.”

 During surgery, about 6-8 inches of the aorta nearest to the heart is replaced typically with a synthetic tube, said Di Luozzo.
 "This is a major operation," Di Luozzo said.
 "In a typical elective surgery (to replace) an aorta, the risk of death is in the 2-3% range.
 But when you have an emergency operation it can be as high as 20%."